Anish407/Prepare_AWS_SAA_C03/AWS_SAA_C03/Readme/IamPolicies/resourcebasedpolicy.md

 A resource-based policy is a JSON policy attached to the AWS resource itself (bucket, queue, key, function, etc.).
 It answers:

-> ìWho is allowed to access this resource, and under what conditions?î
+> ‚ÄúWho is allowed to access this resource, and under what conditions?‚Äù

 Key differences vs identity-based policies:
 - Identity-based policy (on user/role/group): what this identity can do.